Table of Contents[Hide][Show]

 Any Frontier Airlines Flight | $ 99.00 |

-TSA Approved Pet Carrier for Frontier
+TSA-Approved Pet Carrier for Frontier

 If you do plan on bringing your pet with you, make sure you follow TSA’s pet policy and have an approved Pet Carrier that conforms to Frontier’s pet policy.

-Prohibited and Restricted Items
+Frontier Airlines Prohibited & Restricted Items

-There are certain items that are considered dangerous and classified as hazardous material.
+There are certain items that are considered dangerous and classified as a hazardous materials.
 Dangerous goods are prohibited from both your carry-on and checked bag on all flights.
 These rules are not specific to any airline and are mandated by the Federal Aviation Administration.

 - Firearms and ammunition

-- Mace and pepper spray
+- Self defense sprays, such as mace and pepper spray

 - Poisonous, infectious, or radioactive substances

-- Sharp objects (knives, cutting instruments, razors, ice picks, carpet knives, metal scissors, box cutters, or similar items)
+- Knives and sharp objects (pocket knives, cutting instruments, razors, ice picks, carpet knives, metal scissors, box cutters, or similar items)

 - Camping equipment containing flammable liquids or gasses